Blockchain Database: A Comprehensive Guide

 Learn what a blockchain is and how it can be used with MongoDB to create a blockchain database.

-While blockchains can be considered a database, a database is typically not a blockchain.
-Databases generally don’t use signed blocks to store the data.
+While blockchains can technically be considered a type of database, a traditional database typically does not function as a blockchain.
+Most databases do not rely on signed blocks or distributed ledger technologies to store data, and they are usually managed by a central authority.

 Transactions